 - In a large bowl, cream the butter, sugar and peanut butter on high speed until smooth and creamy.
 Beat in the egg until incorporated, and then mix in the extracts.

 - Mix in the flour and milk on low speed until just incorporated.
-Scoop 1.5-inch balls of dough and roll each one in the granulated sugar.
+Fold in the jimmies, if using.
+Then scoop 1.5-inch balls of dough and roll each one in the granulated sugar.
 Place them on the prepared baking sheets, no more than 12 per pan.
 The dough will be soft.